Onemanwolf/Moq_How_Session/How_Session/Moq.md

 ## Strict And Loose

 - MockBehavior.Strict
-  - Throws an excepton if a mock method is called but not been setup
+  - Throws an exception if a mock method is called but not been setup
 - MockBehavior.Loose
   - Never throw exception, even if a mocked method is called but has not been setup
   - Returns default values for types, null for reference types, empty array/enumerable